Roots of Resentment – Shared Responsibilities

 It’s highly likely that your partner doesn’t want or intend for you to end up feeling resentful.

-But sometimes you will.
+But sometimes you do.

 And that resentment you feel?
 It’s how you know that whatever they have done/not done matters to you.